mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 computer or phone running the bitcoin software).
 You might have expected the transaction to only be sent to the person who is receiving the bitcoins, but that is not the case.
-Infact that person does not even have to have their wallet software running for the transaction to complete.
+Infact that person does not even have to have their wallet software running for the transaction to be processed.

 Some of the bitcoin nodes which receive the transaction are bitcoin miners (more on these later).
 These miners gather the transactions they receive and put them